okeks/Analyze_AirBNB/README.md

 #### Installation

 There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
 The code editor used is Juputer notebook on python 3.*

 #### Project Motivation

-For this project, I analyzed the 2016 AirBnB data for Seattle and Boston to better understand the following:
+For this project, I analyzed the AirBnB data for Seattle(2016) and Boston(2017) to better understand the following:

 What are the most common apartment types for both Seattle and Boston ?
 What Neighbourhoods have the Highest rates for lisings in both Cities ?